-After speaking to thousands of companies that were in search of a new ERP software to optimise their business, we have found that those who came prepared with these 5 things had the easiest time reviewing ERP solutions.
+After speaking to thousands of companies that were in search of new ERP software to optimise their business, we have found that those who came prepared with these 5 things had the easiest time reviewing ERP solutions.
 To help you achieve as seamless an ERP system evaluation process as possible, we would like to share our findings with you.

 Here are 5 useful things you should make sure you know before you contact any ERP software provider: